Further Information

 Mechanism of the Enyne Metathesis

 In the initiation step, the stable catalyst undergoes cycloaddition to the substrate forming a ruthenacylcobutane.
-Subsequent cycloelimination releases a stable styrene derivative, which does not interfere in subsequent steps.
+Subsequent cycloelimination releases a stable styrene derivative, which generally does not interfere in cross metathesis reactions.
 The catalyst is then bound to the substrate in form of a metal carbene, which reacts intramolecularly with the triple bond to yield a vinyl carbene.
 More details are shown in the scheme for the catalytic cycle.

-In the catalytic cycle (upper left), this vinyl carbene first adds to the double bond of the substrate forming a ruthenacyclobutane.
+In the catalytic cycle (top), this vinyl carbene first adds to the double bond of the substrate forming a ruthenacyclobutane.
 Cycloelimination at this stage gives a ruthenium carbene under release of the product (lower right).
-Subsequent intramolecular cycloaddition with the alkyne gives a ruthenacyclobutene.
-After cycloelimination, the vinyl carbene is regenerated; this reacts with another substrate molecule to give the product via methylene transfer, and the chain is carried forward.
+Subsequent intramolecular cycloaddition with the alkyne gives a vinylcarbene intermediate via a ruthenacyclobutene transition state.
+The vinyl carbene reacts with another substrate molecule to give the product via methylene transfer, and the catalytic cycle continous.

 The driving force of the reaction is the formation of a thermodynamically stable, conjugated 1,3-diene.